Looney Tunes River Ride: Germany

 The ride began with guests queuing outside a beige show building decorated as a movie studio.
 They would then be led into a room where they were welcomed to Looney Tunes Studios in "Hollywood" by a tour guide.
 The guests were then informed that they would be taken on a tour of the studio where the latest Looney Tunes movie, directed by Bugs Bunny, was being shot.
 The guide would look at a clock and tell the guests that the shooting of the movie had just begun.
 The guests would then walk into the reception area, where the guide would show them a light that indicated the production status.
 The guide would press a button, look surprised because he/she pressed the wrong one, and tell the guests that they should be able to come into Stage 1.
 He/she then got out a phone to contact the studio to receive approval to proceed to Stage 1, only to be told that Bugs is not present.
 The guests would proceed through a door to Stage 1, which was filled with animatronic Looney Tunes characters, except Bugs.
-Disagreeing with their director's abscene, the Looney Tunes expressed themselves.
+Disagreeing with their director's absence, the Looney Tunes expressed themselves.
 Foghorn Leghorn and Speedy Gonzales would tell the guide that Bugs went to Germany to look for a real castle for their new movie because he did not like the scenery in the studio.
 Speedy also mentions that he has heard of dragons living in castles in Germany.
 The Looney Tunes would also wonder how to get to Germany, with Elmer Fudd saying that they would need a rocket to reach Bugs.
 Speedy had an idea, telling the others that Marvin the Martian was shooting a movie outside Stage 1, and suggested that he could take the guests to Germany in his rocket, Marsianischen Mulluske ("the Martian Mulluske").
 The guide agreed and showed the guests the way to the rocket.
 Guests were moved into Marvin's rocket, which transported them to Germany.